epi-analysis/SRCP_docs/docs/source/03-Running-applications-through-the-remote-desktop.rst

 2. Start RStudio ``$ rstudio``
 3. The RStudio window should open
 4. While general access to the internet is not available, it is possible install R packages from the UK CRAN mirrors using a command like ``install.packages("my_package", repo = "www.stats.bris.ac.uk/R")``
-5. If you require a package that is not available on CRAN, then please contact support
+5. If you require a package that is not available on CRAN, then please contact us (srcp@mrc-epid.cam.ac.uk)

 **TIP** you can set your default CRAN to ``www.stats.bris.ac.uk/R`` in the Global Options menu: